Free Shipping on all orders over $150

 You can also look for the scientific name: Trametes versicolor.
 The “versicolor” part means “many colors,” which fits perfectly.

-Are There Any Dangerous Look-Alikes?
+Are There Any Dangerous Mushroom Look-Alikes?

 Yes, and this part’s important.
 There are a few mushrooms that look like Turkey Tail but aren’t.
 The most common one is False Turkey Tail (Stereum ostrea).
 Here’s how to tell the difference: